hwsc-org/hwsc-org.github.io/wikis/app-gateway/epics.md

 5. user-svc utilizes an `Authority` to validate the `identification`.
 6. If the `identification` is valid:
     1. user-svc returns `codes.OK` and `identification` to app-gateway-svc.
+    2. app-gateway-svc updates the current `secret` as necessary.
-    2. app-gateway-svc finalizes the authentication.
+    3. app-gateway-svc finalizes the authentication.
-    3. app-gateway-svc performs context metadata sanitization.
+    4. app-gateway-svc performs context metadata sanitization.
-    4. app-gateway-svc returns the `token_string`.
+    5. app-gateway-svc returns the `token_string`.
 7. If the `identification` is invalid:
     1. user-svc returns the appropriate error code.
     2. app-gateway-svc forwards the error code.